Luca Pacioli: Impact on accounting and business

 Pacioli dramatically affected the practice of accounting by describing the double-entry accounting method used in parts of Italy.
 This revolutionized how businesses oversaw their operations, enabling improved efficiency and profitability.
 The Summas section on accounting was used internationally as an accounting textbook up to the mid-16th century.
 The essentials of double-entry accounting have for the most part remained unchanged for over 500 years.
 "Accounting practitioners in public accounting, industry, and not-for-profit organizations, as well as investors, lending institutions, business firms, and all other users for financial information are indebted to Luca Pacioli for his monumental role in the development of accounting."

 The ICAEW Library's rare book collection at Chartered Accountants' Hall holds the complete published works of Luca Pacioli.
 Sections of two of Pacioli's books, 'Summa de arithmetica' and 'Divina proportione' can be viewed online using Turning the Pages, an interactive tool developed by the British Library.

 Chess

-Luca Pacioli also wrote an unpublished treatise on chess, De ludo scachorum (On the Game of Chess).
+Around 1500, Pacioli wrote an unpublished treatise on chess, De ludo scachorum (On the Game of Chess).
 Long thought to have been lost, a surviving manuscript was rediscovered in 2006, in the 22,000-volume library of Count Guglielmo Coronini-Cronberg in Gorizia.
 A facsimile edition of the book was published in Pacioli's home town of Sansepolcro in 2008.
 Based on Leonardo da Vinci's long association with the author and his having illustrated Divina proportione, some scholars speculate that Leonardo either drew the chess problems that appear in the manuscript or at least designed the chess pieces used in the problems.